muni-corn/lockette/README.md

-# lock-wallpaper-maker
+# lockette
-A little Go program that blurs and darkens an image to make it suitable for a lock screen (like i3lock-color)
+A little Go program that makes a wallpaper for a lock screen (pairs well with i3-lock)